Potoooooooo

-Potoooooooo or variations of Pot-8-Os (1773 – November 1800) was an 18th-century thoroughbred racehorse who won over 30 races and defeated some of the greatest racehorses of his time.
+Potoooooooo or variations of Pot-8-Os (1773 – November 1800) was an 18th-century British thoroughbred racehorse who won over 25 races and placed higher than some of the most prominent racehorses of his time.
 He went on to be an important sire, whose leading runners included Epsom Derby winners Waxy, Champion, and Tyrant.
-He is best known for the unusual spelling of his name, pronounced 'Potatoes'.
+He is best known for the unusual spelling of his name, pronounced Potatoes.

 Background

-Potoooooooo (also spelled Pot-8-Os, Pot8Os, Pot8O's or Pot 8 Os from various sources) was a chestnut colt bred by Willoughby Bertie, 4th Earl of Abingdon, in 1773.
+Potoooooooo (also spelled Pot-8-Os, Pot8Os, Pot8O's, or Pot 8 Os in various sources) was a chestnut colt bred by Willoughby Bertie, 4th Earl of Abingdon, in 1773.
 He was sired by the undefeated Eclipse.
 He was the first foal out of Sportsmistress, who was sired by Warren's Sportsman and traced to Thwaites' Dun Mare from family number 38 on her dam's side.

 The origin of his name has several different versions.
 According to the most common, Bertie intended to call the young colt "Potato" and instructed the stable boy to write the name on a feed bin.
 The stable boy spelled the name as "Potoooooooo" (Pot followed by 8 "o"s; that is, a failed attempt at spelling phonetically), which so amused Bertie that he adopted the spelling.
 Subsequent writers have used a variety of spellings that reflect the intended revised pronunciation, "Potatoes".
 In The Jockey Club's online database equineline.com, the name is spelled as Pot8O's.
 The General Stud Book uses Potoooooooo.